Michael E. Cusack, Esq.

 White Plains, NY

 Little Neck, NY

-Zoning, Land Use and Environmental Law is devoted to practitioners who need to understand the general goals, framework and statutes relevant to zoning and land use law in New York State.
+The Zoning, Land Use and Environmental Law practice guide is devoted to practitioners who need to understand the general goals, framework and statutes relevant to zoning and land use law in New York State.
 This practice guide covers zoning and land use enabling legislation, zoning board of appeals, area variances, and limitations on zoning power.
-Written by Michael E. Cusack, Esq., and John P. Stockli, Jr., Esq, with forms provided by Herbert A. Kline, Esq., this practice guide is even more valuable with the inclusion of Forms on CD.
+It is even more valuable with the inclusion of Forms on CD.

 To some practitioners, zoning and land use law is a rarely encountered remnant of bar review courses of years gone by.
 To others, it is a specialty to which their careers are largely devoted.
 For the vast majority, however, it falls in the middle.
 For them, the zoning and land use process may be tangential to a commercial development or real estate matter, or perhaps comes into play when a client is concerned about a proposed project in his or her neighborhood which could potentially impact the neighborhood setting or quality of life.